saltstack/salt-install-guide/docs/topics/_includes/what-is-onedir.rst

 .. admonition:: **What is onedir?**

-   Onedir is the Salt Project’s new packaging system.
-Beginning with the release of Salt 3005 (Phosphorus), the Salt Project will begin replacing the old packaging system with the onedir packaging system.
+   Onedir is the Salt Project's new packaging system.
 Onedir packages of Salt include the version of Python needed to run Salt and Salt's required dependencies.

-   The Salt Project will support the old packaging system until the 3006 release.
+   Beginning with the release of Salt 3006 (Sulfur), the Salt Project has phased out classic package builds for supported operating systems.
+Update your Salt infrastructure to the onedir packages as soon as possible.
 See :ref:`upgrade-to-onedir` for more information.